Monotirg/youtube-upload/README.rst

 License
 =======

-Distributed under the MIT License.
+This project is licensed under the MIT License.
+See the LICENSE file for details.